OffBy0x01/usbskeletonkey/README.md

 Interface Features
 ---------

-- View all available modules installed
+- View all installed modules
-- Configure any module
+- Configure any installed module
 - Use keyword commands to perform actions

 Interface use